Jorge's relationship advice is based on experience and observation. Let his trial and error be your success (hopefully).

 You can probably understand what he's going through, though.
 Most people have been on the other side of this ordeal at one time or another.

 Solution: Assure him that you care about him and that you have no interest in leaving.
-(Unless you are planning to kick him to the curb; in which case, stop leading him on.)
+(Unless you are planning to kick him to the curb, in which case, stop leading him on.)
 This doesn't solve the bigger problem of his reacting to distance with clinginess, but, hey, he's only human.

-Similar to the above, but with a larger element of jealousy, he might be clingy because he thinks that you're interested in another guy.
+He might be clingy because he thinks that you're interested in another guy.
 By suffocating you with his presence, he accomplishes three things:

 - He's able to keep an eye on you and make sure that you're not up to no good with some other bloke.